 With our digital age full of technology that everyone uses on a daily and even hourly basis strangely brings on an attitude of complete disrespect for any and all adults by adolescents.
 This brings on a feeling of entitlement, and an assumption that young people should get what they want, whenever they want, and they want it right now.
 The odd part is that they don’t want to work for it, or earn it; they simply want it to be given to them.

 In schools today, teachers struggle to keep control of a classroom full of students, who can go home and ruin the teacher’s reputation very easily by using social media, or by texting and instant messaging.
+They may spread rumors that there is a bullying teachers situation at school.
 There are many things that older students can do in order to take control of the teacher, not only in the classroom, but in their everyday lives, causing them to fear their jobs, and fear going out in public.
 There are countless social media pages set up simply to embarrass and harass teachers and other faculty members in schools.

 Dictionary.com says that a bully is an “overbearing person who habitually badgers and intimidates smaller or weaker people” as a noun.
 The verb form of the word bully is “intimidate; domineer,” also according to Dictionary.com.
 It lists the following synonyms for the word bully: browbeat, coerce, terrorize, and tyrannize.